-Each local school principal ensures that the privacy rights of students with disabilities are enforced.
-Under no circumstances may a student be identified publicly as having a disability.
-Care must be taken so that no list identifying students as having a disability or containing other personally identifiable information about students is posted online, on whiteboards, bulletin boards, or on paper in public places.
-For example, this would include a schedule of evaluations or IEP meetings that contains student names, student ID numbers, or other personally identifiable information about students.
+Each local school principal ensures that the privacy rights of students with disabilities are protected.
+Without parent/guardian authorization, information about students (including information that identifies students as having a disability) must not be disclosed or posted, publicly or privately.

+NOTE: This includes postings online, on whiteboards, bulletin boards, or on paper in public places.
+For example, a schedule of evaluations or IEP meetings that contains student names, student ID numbers, or other information that could identify the students would be considered a disclosure of student record information.

-Each principal designates one or more employees to serve as records custodian.
-Consistent with State law, each records custodian assumes responsibility for ensuring the confidentiality of any personally identifiable information and shall:
+Consistent with state law, each school principal or principal's designee assumes responsibility for ensuring the confidentiality of student information and student records and shall:

-- Respond within 10 business days to any request for inspection and review of an education record, including a request for a copy of an education record, subject to certain statutory extensions; - Respond to any request for an interpretation of an education record; - Respond to any request to amend an education record; - Respond to any request to disclose or release personally identifiable information; - Respond to any request to destroy an education record; - Keep a record of parties obtaining access to education records, including the name of the party, the date access took place, and the purpose of the authorized use;
+- Respond within 10 business days to any request for inspection and review of an education record, including a request for a copy of an education record, subject to certain statutory extensions; - Respond to any request for an interpretation of an education record; - Respond to any request to amend an education record; - Respond to any request to disclose or release student record information;